chumaky/datero-docs/docs/tutorial.md

         File `departments.csv` from sibling `data/tutorial` directory will be mounted to the `/home/data` folder of the container as `departments.csv` file.

-To spin-up all the containers, clone this [docs](https://github.com/chumaky/datero-docs) repository and run the following command.
+To spin-up all the containers, clone this [docs :octicons-tab-external-16:](https://github.com/chumaky/datero-docs){: target="_blank" rel="noopener noreferrer" } repository and run the following command.
 It will first fetch all the images if they are absent on your local registry and then start all the containers.

 ``` bash